jparnaudeau/terraform-postgresql-database-admin/examples/all-in-one/README.md

 ```

+Notes :

+* here, we use an another submodule `ssm-parameter` that creates parameter in the parameterStore.
+Don't forget to set yours AWS Credentials by setting the variable **AWS_PROFILE**.
+* for each user, we create 2 parameters in the parameterStore : <namespace>/<username>_user and <namespace>/<username>_password
+* by creating the parameters before the postprocessing playbook, it simplifies the shell executed by the playbook.

 ## call the module to create the users and use the postprocessing playbook to store passwords in parameterStore.

 ```hcl